 Using the DSDM Agile Project Framework at the University of St Andrews

-At the University of St Andrews, Scotland, in 2014, the DSDM Agile Project Framework was introduced into an efficiency change programme already running in a non-Agile environment.
+Using the DSDM Agile Project Framework in the Curriculum-View (C-View) Project.
+The DSDM Agile Project Framework was introduced into an efficiency change programme already running in a non-Agile environment at the University of St Andrews, Scotland, in 2014.
 The introduction came with a switch from external consultants to internal personnel, all of which was a radical departure for the organisation.

 Challenges included the introduction of Agile to an already existing project and the buy-in of senior management turned off by the pre-Agile doldrums.
 Added to this was also the availability of adequate developer resources.

 C-View is one of nine technological projects in the university’s change programme.
 It has the widest scope of the nine and, since late 2014, has been delivered wholly by in-house staff.

 It has five main areas, each with specific objectives and deliverables:

 - A new, user-friendly database of agreements with other universities (e.g. agreements that enable St Andrews students to study for a year or semester at those universities), searchable by current and prospective students.

 - A switch from manual to electronic management of curriculum changes.